Heteroskedastic PCA: Algorithm, Optimality, and Applications: Introduction

-The central idea of PCA is to extract hidden low-rank structures from noisy observations.
-The following spiked covariance model has been well studied and used as a baseline for both methodological and theoretical developments for PCA \citep{johnstone2001distribution,baik2005phase,baik2006eigenvalues,paul2007asymptotics,donoho2018optimal}.
+Principal component analysis (PCA) is a ubiquitous tool in statistics, econometrics, machine learning, and applied mathematics.
+The central aim of PCA is to extract hidden low-rank structures from noisy observations.
+The spiked covariance model has been well studied and used as a baseline for both methodological and theoretical developments for PCA \citep{johnstone2001distribution,baik2005phase,baik2006eigenvalues,paul2007asymptotics,donoho2018optimal,nadler2008finite}.
 Under this model, one observes $Y_1,\ldots, Y_n \overset{iid}{\sim}N\left(\mu, \Sigma_0 + \sigma^2 I_p\right)$, where $\Sigma_0 = U\Lambda U^\top$ is a symmetric low-rank matrix and $I_p$ is a $p$-dimensional identity matrix.
 The spiked covariance model can be equivalently written as